samburch/typescript-react-chrome-ext/README.md

 ### Notes

-The "chrome-extension-test-backend" is not required.
-I build this directory thinking initially that a backend server would be required for the test in order to authenticate users via social channels.
-I realised late on that this was not required when re-reading the test steps.
+* The "chrome-extension-test-backend" is not required.
+I created these server scripts thinking initially that a backend server would be required for the test in order to authenticate users via their preffered social platforms.
+* I realised late on that this was not required when re-reading the test steps.
 It also wouldn't have made sense because the server wouldn't be able to access localStorage which is a key pass criteria for the test.